-The limit for 2020 is \$19,500, unless you also are eligible for Catch-up Contributions, as described below.
+The limit for 2021 is \$19,500, unless you also are eligible for Catch-up Contributions, as described below.
 Once you reach the maximum combined Before-Tax and Roth After-Tax Contributions (and, if applicable, Catch-up Contributions) for the year, your payroll deductions will stop automatically.
 Payroll deductions will resume automatically in the following year as long as you continue to have a contribution election on file.

 If you have contributed to another employer's plan during the current calendar year, it is your responsibility to ensure that you do not exceed the IRS's annual contribution limit once you start contributing to the Plan.
-If you exceed the limit, you may be liable for a penalty tax.
-To help ensure you do not exceed the limit, you may request a Citi Retirement Savings Plan 402(g) Refund Request Form.
+If you exceed the limit, you may be liable for additional taxes.
+If you think you have exceed the limit for the current plan year, you may request a refund by completing the Citi Retirement Savings Plan 402(g) Refund Request Form and returning it no later than March 15 of the following year.
 To request a copy of this form, contact the Plan as instructed under "How to Contact the Plan" on page 1.